-- (a) An arbitrator shall make a record of an award.
-Such record should set forth findings of fact and conclusions of law that support the award.
-The record must be signed or otherwise authenticated by any arbitrator who concurs with the award.
+- 5-441.
+Award. (a) An arbitrator shall make a record of an award.
+The record must be signed or otherwise authenticated by an arbitrator who concurs with the award.
 The arbitrator or the arbitration organization shall give notice of the award, including a copy of the award, to each party to the arbitration proceeding. - (b) An award must be made within the time specified by the agreement to arbitrate or, if not specified therein, within the time ordered by the court.
-The court may extend, or the parties to the arbitration proceeding may agree in a record to extend, the time.
+The court may extend or the parties to the arbitration proceeding may agree in a record to extend the time.
 The court or the parties may do so within or after the time specified or ordered.
 A party waives any objection that an award was not timely made unless the party gives notice of the objection to the arbitrator before receiving notice of the award.